 Toyota has strong brand recognition and market position with a significant share of the home market (48.4 % in Japan), North America (13.8%), Asia (16.5% excluding Japan and China) and Europe (4.6%) for its products (Toyota SWOT Analysis, 2014).

 The company operates 52 manufacturing companies in 27 countries around the world excluding Japan (Toyota UK, 2014) and employs a workforce of 338,875 employees as of March 31, 2014.

-Such strong market position and global production facilities help Toyota deliver sustainable business and achieve competitive advantage in the long term.
+Such a strong market position and global production facilities help Toyota deliver sustainable business and achieve a competitive advantage in the long term.

 Economic Environment Impact on Automobile Industry and Toyota

 The automotive industry is mainly affected by global competition, various laws and government regulations (Loc.gov, 2014).

 Toyota competes with other principal manufacturers such as General Motors, Ford, Honda, Volkswagen, and Nissan among others in the globally competitive marketplace.

 Increasing competition in the industry can lead to a decrease in unit sales and a large inventory, thus urging manufacturers to decrease their prices.
 The competition will ultimately affect the financial and operations results of key players such as Toyota and others.

 Complying with government laws and regulations is essential for companies within this sector.
 Toyota had to recall around 8.5 million vehicles worldwide in 2009/2010 to comply with standards of laws and governmental regulations (BBC, 2010) and such recalls affect the brand image of the company in addition to incurring significant costs.